 - Tasks being too strenuous

 - Tasks involving awkward postures or movements

 Your employer has a duty to reduce the risk of manual handling injuries occurring whilst at work.
 They need to make sure that the correct training and equipment is provided to allow you to do your job safely.
 When manual handling work isn’t carried out correctly it can cause serious injury.
 Types of injury caused by manual handling include:

 - Low back injuries

-An injury caused by manual handling can unfortunately affect your day to day activities which includes the mobility that you require to allow you to work.
+Manual handling injuries can, unfortunately, affect your day to day activities which includes the mobility that you require to allow you to work.

-At Stephensons our specialist legal team will investigate your claim on your behalf to determine whether your employer has done the following:
+At Stephensons, our specialist manual handling solicitors will investigate your claim on your behalf to determine whether your employer has done the following:

 - Provided adequate training on how to lift, carry, pull or push items

 - Carried out risk assessments